Filed by Reinvent Technology Partners

 Important Information for Investors and Stockholders

 This document relates to a proposed transaction between RTP and Joby Aviation.
 This document does not constitute an offer to sell or exchange, or the solicitation of an offer to buy or exchange, any securities, nor shall there be any sale of securities in any jurisdiction in which such offer, sale or exchange would be unlawful prior to registration or qualification under the securities laws of any such jurisdiction.
-In connection with the proposed transaction, RTP filed a registration statement on Form S-4 with the SEC on April 2, 2021, as amended on May 14, 2021, which includes a document that serves as a prospectus and proxy statement of RTP, referred to as a proxy statement/prospectus.
-A proxy statement/prospectus will be sent to all RTP shareholders.
+In connection with the proposed transaction, RTP has filed a registration statement on Form S-4 (File No. 333-254988), which includes a preliminary prospectus and proxy statement of RTP, referred to as a proxy statement/prospectus.
+A final proxy statement/prospectus will be sent to all RTP shareholders.
 RTP also will file other documents regarding the proposed transaction with the SEC.
 Before making any voting decision, investors and security holders of RTP are urged to read the registration statement, the proxy statement/prospectus and all other relevant documents filed or that will be filed with the SEC in connection with the proposed transaction as they become available because they will contain important information about the proposed transaction.

 Investors and security holders will be able to obtain free copies of the registration statement, the proxy statement/prospectus and all other relevant documents filed or that will be filed with the SEC by RTP through the website maintained by the SEC at www.sec.gov.